Active Shooter/Critical Incident Survival

 Week One Activities

-On Move-In Day, Chief Goulet, University Police Officers, Rapid Response Squad Members and Student Safety Escort Services leadership meet with the parents of students for a Q & A session.
+On Move-In Day, Chief Misale, University Police Officers, Rapid Response Squad Members and ClarkRIDE leadership meet with the parents of students for a Q & A session.
 Crime prevention officers meet with all incoming students about services offered and crime safety information.
 This session is mandatory for all first-year students.

 R.A.D.
 Rape, Aggression, Defense for Women